just-the-docs/just-the-docs-template/index.md

 layout: home
 ---

-This is an offically-supported, *bare-minimum* template to deploy Just the Docs to GitHub Pages.
+This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
+You can easily set the created site to be published on [GitHub Pages].
+And if you install Jekyll on your computer, you can also preview the same site locally, allowing you to test changes before you publish them.

 More specifically, it:

 - uses a gem-based approach, i.e. uses a `Gemfile` and loads the `just-the-docs` gem (pinned to the latest stable)
 - uses the new [GitHub Pages / Actions workflow](https://github.blog/changelog/2022-07-27-github-pages-custom-github-actions-workflows-beta/) to deploy to pages